Clarky117/Password-Generator/README.md

 ## Things i want to work on

 After tinkering with this for a few days after having got the code to work, i have identified a few areas i would like to study further.
-These include but are not limited to, for loops and when to use them, functions and how to simplify them, and using math methods/arithmetic to create to desired logic.<br><br>
+These include but are not limited to, for loops and when to use them, functions and how to simplify them, and using math methods/arithmetic to create the desired logic.<br><br>

 ## Links to Repository and Deployed Site